• Art magazine

 Nordgreen

-It was not until 2020 that he won the Red Dot Award in Product Design - now in his new function as chief designer of the Scandinavian watch brand Nordgreen .
+It was not until 2020 that he won the Red Dot Award in Product Design Watches brand Nordgreen

 © 2021 Nordgreen

-Here we see 2020 award design .
+Here we see the 2020 award -winning Watches Design by Jakob Wagner.
 It combines the Nordic attitude to design with the striving for meaningfulness and a good dose of sensual elegance to a harmonious whole.

 The Creator turned to the inspiration of nature and carefully designed components for components that melt together in an almost organic way at the end of the process.
-The subtle signature of the designer remains recognizable and helped the watch brand Nordgreen to be aware of the global awareness.
+The subtle signature of the designer remains recognizable and helped the Watches brand Nordgreen to be aware of the world.

-corporate social responsibility (CSR) Program of the company shows how well the creative work of Jakob Wagner fits with the philosophy of the watch brand and its passion for sustainable action:
+corporate social responsibility (CSR) Program of the company how well the creative work of Jakob Wagner fits with the watches of the watches of the Watches brand and its passion for sustainable action:

 What does Nordgreen stand for?